Isaiah 64:1-9 – O that you would tear open the heavens and come down…

 - Advent 4B Luke 1:26-38 The Annunciation

-Mark 13 looks to the end of the world and the messianic return, which Mark says will happen a short time after this destruction (the temple).
-Josephus says the temple was on fire during the final assault.
-The messiah will come “on the clouds” in this interval between the destruction of the temple and the end of the world.
+Mark 13:24 points to the end of the world and the messianic return, which Mark says will happen a short time after this destruction (the Temple).
+Josephus says the Temple was on fire during the final assault.
+The messiah will come “on the clouds” in this interval between the destruction of the Temple and the end of the world.
 Mark’s community is living in this short interval time.
 How long will this short interval be?
 When will the end come?
 Soon, is Mark’s response.
 Just like you know summer is just about here when the fig tree bears leaves, so you can know that since Jerusalem has been destroyed, it’s time for the second coming.